 - Mood Swings

-Because alcohol lowers our serotonin levels in the brain, a person may wake up feeling particularly ‘drained out’ which could cause feelings of anxiety.
+One of the long-term effects of alcoholism on the brain is that alcohol lowers our serotonin levels in the brain, a person may wake up feeling particularly ‘drained out’ which could cause feelings of anxiety.
+Which is why alcoholism and depression are considered to have a tight connection.

 - Lowered Blood Sugar